-National Strategic Outcome 1 of the NPF seeks to carefully manage the sustainable growth of compact cities, towns and villages rather than continuing the sprawl of urban development as a top national priority.
+National Strategic Outcome 1 of the NPF seeks to carefully manage the sustainable growth of compact cities, towns and village rather than continuing the sprawl of urban development as a top national priority.
 It recognises that all urban settlements contain opportunities which need a streamlined and co-ordinated approach in investment, enabling infrastructure and supporting amenities.
-The development of these areas can add value to existing places and create more attractive environments to live and work which are centrally located, suitable to the required needs and capable of re-use to provide housing.
+The development of these areas can add value to existing places and create more attractive environment to live and work which are centrally located, suitable to the required needs and capable of re-use to provide housing.
 A number of objectives in these documents are particularly relevant to the area of Housing:

-- → National Planning Objective (NPO) 28 Plan for a more diverse and socially inclusive society that targets equality of opportunity and a better quality of life for all citizens, through improved integration and greater accessibility in the delivery of sustainable communities and the provision of associated services. - → NPO 32 To target the delivery of 550,000 additional households to 2040 (Nationally). - → NPO 33 Prioritise the provision of new homes at locations that can support sustainable development and at an appropriate scale of provision relative to location. - → NPO 34 Support the provision of lifetime adaptable homes that can accommodate the changing needs of a household over time. - → Regional Planning Objective (RPO) 9.1 Local authorities shall ensure the integration of age friendly and family friendly strategies in development plans and other relevant local policy and decision making, including provision for flexible housing typologies, buildings and public spaces that are designed so that everyone, including older people, disabled people and people with young children can move around with ease, avoiding separation or segregation. - → RPO 9.2 Support local authority and sectoral initiatives to increase active participation and social integration of minority groups, including non-Irish nationals and Travellers. - → RPO 9.4 Design standards for new apartment developments should encourage a wider demographic profile which actively includes families and an ageing population. - → RPO 9.12 In Planning policy formulation and implementation local authorities and other stakeholders shall be informed by the need to cater for all levels of disability, through the appropriate mitigation of the built environment, and in particular for the needs of an ageing population.
+- of sustainable communities and the provision of associated services. - → NPO 32 To target the delivery of 550,000 additional households to 2040 (Nationally). - → NPO 33 Prioritise the provision of new homes at locations that can support location. - → NPO 34 Support the provision of lifetime adaptable homes that can accommodate the changing needs of a household over time. - → Regional Planning Objective (RPO) 9.1 Local authorities shall ensure the housing typologies, buildings and public spaces that are designed so that can move around with ease, avoiding separation or segregation. - → RPO 9.2 Support local authority and sectoral initiatives to increase active participation and social integration of minority groups, including non-Irish nationals and Travellers. - \rightarrow RPO 9.4 Design standards for new apartment developments should encourage a wider demographic profile which actively includes families and an ageing population. - participation and social integration of minority groups, including non-Irish nationals and Travellers.